Eric's Cool Astronomy Plots and Data

 - Pre-MS contraction time versus stellar mass: How long does

-it take a pre-main sequence star to contract and reach the zero-age main sequence?
+it take a pre-main sequence star to contract and reach the main sequence?
 It takes

-a 1 solar mass star roughly 44 million years to contract to the point at which hydrogen fusion stabilizes
+a 1 solar mass star roughly 44 million years to contract to the point at which hydrogen fusion accounts for nearly all of the energy production

-(reaches the main sequence).
+(i.e. reaches the "zero-age main sequence").
 Plot was contructed using

 - Standard Solar Model - distribution of mass, temperature, and luminosity inside the Sun (from Bahcall & Pinsonneault 2004).